liqd/adhocracy3/docs/source/Generic_Widgets.rst

 resources, namely the elements in the container.

-The first class does not expect anything from the container it gets passed and always returns the empty string.
+The first class does not expect anything from the container it gets passed and always returns the empty list.

 The second requires the container to have the ``Pool`` sheet and gets the element paths from there.